lpsinger/userguide/tutorial/receiving/classic.rst

    and save the FITS file in order to save it locally using :func:`astropy.utils.data.download_file`, :func:`requests.get`, :func:`urllib.request.urlopen`, or even curl_.

-The following basic handler function will parse out the URL of the FITS file, download it, and extract the probability sky map:

 .. testcode::